laiba12345/Smart-Glasses-Attention-Perception-System/README.md

 * If you encounter file or model loading errors, you may need to **update file paths** inside the code.
 * Ensure the required model files are present in their respective directories.
-* Make sure your webcam is not being used by another application when running live mode.

 ---